What Will Your Legacy Be?

 (for review by your attorney)

 You may wish to provide an unrestricted gift for The Colonial Williamsburg Foundation.
-Our general policy is to invest unrestricted bequests in the Foundation’s general endowment fund, where the annual earnings will perpetually support our mission – to feed the human spirit by sharing America’s enduring story.
+Our general policy is to invest unrestricted bequests in the Foundation’s general endowment fund, where the annual earnings will perpetually support our mission – that the future may learn from the past.

 Whether you intend to leave The Colonial Williamsburg Foundation a specific dollar amount, a specific property, or a percentage of your residuary estate, your attorney will draft language to accomplish your intended bequest under applicable state law.
 For unrestricted bequests, consider language such as the following: